rsennrich/clevertagger/README.md

 -------------------------

 1. Install the dependencies listed above
-2. You can download a pre-compiled Morphisto build (e.g. morphisto-02022011.a), but it needs to be in fst-infl2 format. to compile it, run:
-    `fst-compiler morphisto-02022011.a morphisto-02022011.compact.a`
-3. Set the paths to the SMOR model and SFST in `config.py`, and set the CRF back-end.
+2. Set the paths to the SMOR model and SFST in `config.py`, and set the CRF back-end.
-4. You need a CRF++ or Wapiti model **(not included)**.
+3. You need a CRF++ or Wapiti model **(not included)**.
 For instructions on how to train your own, see below.

 USAGE